RomanBoegli/godbbench/docs/slides.md

 Part | Benchmark | Tasks
 :----|:-----------|:----------------
 0    | `initialize` | Drop all possibly existing data and recreate the root node called "BigBoss" 1    |`insert_employee` | Inserts further nodes that are connected to randomly chosen existing nodes.
-The number of iterations equals 100% of the specified multiplicity.
+The number of iterations equals 100% of the specified iteration count.
 2    |`select_before_index` | Subsequent query all existing nodes and return the node itself together with all its connected nodes (i.e. its subordinate employees).
 No index exists at this stage.
-The number of iterations equals 100% of the specified multiplicity.
+The number of iterations equals 100% of the specified iteration count.
 3    |`create_index` | Creating a so-called *BTREE* index on the entity's relationship indicator (i.e. foreign key in relational DBMS, resp. relationship itself in graph-based DBMS).
 4 | `clear_cache` | All cached data is discarded.
 5 | `select_after_index` | The identical querying tasks as in Part 2 is repeated.